ZackDev/zackdev.github.io/_posts/2022-11-24-a-techique-using-DNS-for-blocking-webcontent.md

 * domain-needed: only forward domain names
 * bogus-priv: don't forward private IPs when doing reverse lookups
 * resolv-file: use nameserver from file other than /etc/resolv.conf
-* addn-hosts: read additional host-ip-pairs from this hosts style formatted file
+* addn-hosts: read additional ip-host-pairs from this hosts style formatted file

 For the new config parameters to be read, restart the service.
 Check if the host uses the forwarder.
 ``` terminal